mozilla-services/heka/docs/source/configuration.rst

     http://golang.org/pkg/time/#LoadLocation).
 Defaults to "UTC".
 Not required
     if valid time zone info is embedded in every parsed timestamp, since those can be parsed as specified in the `timestamp_layout`.
+- log_errors (bool):
+    If set to false, payloads that can not be matched against the regex will not be logged as errors.
+Defaults to true.

 Example (Parsing Apache Combined Log Format):